brycie-boy/The_Cosmos/☁️ Nebula.md

      This is what i call my unprocessed inbox notes.
 All the annotations i collect during [[Ingestion]] are copied onto an inbox scrap note.
 These annotations are of little informational value, they are atomized, scattered, and unrelated.
 This is fine.
 Think of it as a reminder saying "hey, look at this passage".

      When processing these annotations you'll want to be able to see the big picture and see clusters of ideas.
-I cluster annotations by copying the annotations from the scrap into the actual inbox note and sorting them into clusters.
+I cluster annotations by copying the annotations from the scrap into the actual inbox note and sort them into clusters as I go through them.
 Clusters do note have to follow the structure of the original source.
 Annotations can be clustered in what ever way makes sense to you.
-These clusters are then written as [[⛅️ Proto Note]]s
+These clusters are then written into [[⛅️ Proto Note]]s

 - **☁️ Nebula**